-- Low perception level to professional image = < 60% - Moderate perception level to professional image = 60 - 80% - High perception level to professional image = > 80% questionnaire was adapted Gallager, K. S. (2010), modification done by researchers.
+- Low perception level to professional image = < 60% - Moderate perception level to professional image = 60 80% - High perception level to professional image = > 80% was This questionnaire adapted from Gallager, K. S. (2010), modification done by researchers.
 It used to assess career shift intention among staff nurses.
-It consisted of three dimensions (30 items), the first dimension was self-thoughts about career shift (including7 items), 2nd about steps taken for career shifting (6 items).
+It consisted of three dimensions (30 items), the first dimension was self-thoughts about career shift (including7 items), $2^{nd}$ about steps taken for career shifting (6 items).
 3rd was about the perception of career-shifting causes (17 items) which include three sub dimensions:(personal (8 items), social causes (6 items), and financial causes (3 items).
 This tool scored on a 5-point Likert scale (ranging from 5= strongly agree to 1= strongly disagree).
 Overall scores were divided into levels as follows: -